dolox/fallback/README.md

 ###Unlimited failovers, and size that does matter!
 The sole purpose of Fallback JS is to make it extremely easy for you as a developer to load as many external JavaScript and/or CSS libraries that you want with the ability to have as many failovers as you want without you having to write custom code or run through extra loops to achieve this goal.

-Along with this premise, the filesize the extremely small, the main purpose of loading JavaScript files after your website has already loaded is to increase you page load time (see below).
+Along with this premise, the filesize the extremely small, the main purpose of loading JavaScript files after your website has already loaded is to decrease your page load time (see below).
 You want your users to load as little as possible so you website can load as fast as it possibly can.
 Think outside the box.
 All of your users won't always be on high speed internet connections, and we all know how slow surfing the web can sometimes be on mobile devices.

 ##Improving Page Load Times
 ###Speed is important!